adF: A Novel System for Measuring Web Fingerprinting through Ads: ad F : A system to measure web fingerprinting from ads

+Beyond standard i.i.d. cross-validation, we also assess out-of-distribution (OOD) generalization by (i) leaving one \texttt{\{browser, OS\}} configuration out (LOCO) and (ii) temporal hold-outs across campaigns, always grouping folds and splits by Ad-ID to prevent device-level leakage.
+Detailed protocols and results are reported in Appendix~\ref{appendix:b}.

 Two essential tasks related to data handling are integral to the design of our classifier.
-Firstly, we \mbR{employ the k-nearest neighbor (KNN)} imputation technique to address the issue of missing values that are not reported by the browser (or mobile app).
-KNN is a widely used and effective technique~\cite{aydin2021performance, scikit_2022}.
-Secondly, XGBoost, like many other machine learning algorithms, was primarily designed to work with numerical data\footnote{Note that the latest versions of XGBoost offer experimental support for categorical variables.
-However, this support is still limited \cite{categoricaldata_xgboost_1_7_1}.}.
-To transform categorical variables into numerical ones, we adhere to best practices recommended by the research community.
-We utilize one-hot encoding \cite{sklearn_onehotencoder} for categorical variables with low cardinality and frequency encoding \cite{countfrequencyencoder_1_0_2} for those with high cardinality.
+Firstly, we apply the k-nearest neighbor (KNN) imputation technique to address structurally missing values—i.e., attributes that are consistently unreported by certain browser or mobile app configurations due to the inherent behaviour or policy of those environments, not accidental failures.
+Only numerical attributes are imputed, either originally continuous or transformed from high-cardinality categorical variables via frequency encoding.
+We use $k=5$ and the \texttt{nan\_euclidean} distance metric, which computes distances over the available attributes only, making it well suited for partially missing fingerprints.
+Secondly, since XGBoost is primarily designed to work with numerical inputs,\footnote{Note that the latest versions of XGBoost offer experimental support for categorical variables.
+However, this support is still limited.} we transform categorical variables following best practices: one-hot encoding for low-cardinality attributes and frequency encoding for high-cardinality ones.
+Frequency-encoded attributes yield continuous numerical values that reflect the statistical distribution of categories in the dataset, making them suitable for distance-based imputation methods.

 Finally, we choose to develop two separate models, one for browsers and another for mobile apps.
 This decision is driven by the different number of attributes available in each case, \mbR{66 vs. 35}.
 We also evaluate the option of building different independent models for individual device configurations in our datasets (e.g., a specific model for desktop devices running a Windows OS or for mobile Android apps), but we observe that the performance of \emph{adF} is similar for the general and configuration-specific models, and thus we decide to implement the two referred general models.
+To further validate the robustness of these models, we compute additional evaluation metrics.
+The models achieve ROC AUC values of 90\% and 88\%, and balanced accuracy scores of 78\% and 80\% for browser-based and mobile app fingerprints, respectively.